astropy/astroquery/docs/esasky/esasky.rst

         '2:XMM-OM' with 12 column(s) and 220 row(s)
         '3:PLANCK-PCCS2-HFI' with 8 column(s) and 1 row(s)

-As mentioned earlier, query_region_maps works extremely similar.
+As mentioned earlier, :meth:`~astroquery.esasky.ESASkyClass.query_region_maps` works extremely similar.
 To execute the same command as above you write this:

 .. code-block:: python

     >>> result = ESASky.query_region_maps("M51", 10 * u.arcmin, "all")

-The parameters are interchangeable in the same way as in query_region_catalogs
+The parameters are interchangeable in the same way as in :meth:`~astroquery.esasky.ESASkyClass.query_region_catalogs`.

 Get images
 ----------